students-pitchfork

 Discover opportunities for financial support during your Cronkite graduate studies.

-The Cronkite School provides more than $1 million per year in financial support for graduate students through a variety of scholarship, assistantship and fellowship opportunities.
-All applicants to the Cronkite School’s on-campus master’s programs (in Phoenix or Los Angeles) are considered for merit-based funding, with priority granted to candidates who complete program applications before Dec.
+The Cronkite School provides more than $1 million each year in financial support for graduate students through a variety of scholarship, assistantship and fellowship opportunities.
+All applicants to the Cronkite School's on-campus master's programs (in Phoenix or Los Angeles) are considered for merit-based funding, with priority granted to candidates who complete program applications before Dec.
 1.

 Graduate assistantships

 Assistantship packages include full tuition, health benefits and a stipend ($12,293/semester) for the first two semesters.
 Graduate assistantship packages also cover tuition for the third semester of the program.
-During those two semesters, graduate assistants work 20 hours per week for the school.
+During the first two semesters, graduate assistants work 20 hours per week for the school.
 Because of the demands of the capstone experience, graduate assistants do not take on work hours or receive a stipend in the third semester.

 Graduate scholarships and fellowships